 This is hands down our favorite place to dive.
 Why do we love Ni’hau so much?
 A lot of the times when we get to Niihau there isn’t another soul out there except for the dolphins and sea birds who greet us as we arrive!
 Underwater, the marine life is awesome, visibility is excellent, and the topography is stunning.
 Divers who love bigger marine life like seals(summer time), manta rays(winter), humpback whales (winter), and sharks will be in heaven here!
 The critically endangered and endemic Hawaiian monk seals love it here!
 Divers sometimes will spend an entire dive with a seal following them around curiously making growling and whooping sounds!
 I would say with little doubt that this is the best place in the entire state of Hawaii to have an encounter with this rare monk seal!

-Unfortunately, we can only cross the channel when the winds are light.
 It’s more likely we will be able to cross in the summer because the north swell is generally down.
 We cross conditions permitting all year round!

 Vertical Awareness– This huge pinnacle goes from 300 ft all they way up to 45 ft!
 Its not uncommon to see 3 or 4 species of sharks on one dive at this site and the seals love it here!
 Its common to see large bait balls of small fish getting hit by multiple species of large predatory fish!
 If you haven’t seen this, you are in for a treat!
 The pinnacles are covered with large schools of butterfly fish that feed on plankton as the currents pass by.
 I could watch this all day!
 The rare Endemic Red Lion Fish, Tinkers Butterflyfish, Long Handed spiny lobster, bicolor anthias, black stripe coris can all be found here.